material-motion/material-motion/specifications/runtime.md

 ### Step 1: Create a Runtime

-Creating a runtime should be as simple as creating a new instance.
+Creating a Runtime should be as simple as creating a new instance.
 Many Runtimes may exist in an application.

     runtime = Runtime()

 ### Step 2: Create Intention

-All motion in a runtime begins with Intention.
-Let's explore four different types of Intention:
+All motion in a Runtime begins with Intention.
+We'll explore four different types of Intention:

     animation = Tween()
     animation.property = "opacity"